gretarmark/gretarmark.github.io/_posts/2023-12-20-CandC++-Functions1.md

 published: true
 ---

-Today, I am going to discuss about how to pass information into a function in C and C++.
+Today, I am going to discuss how to pass information into a function in C and C++.

 Two types of information can be passed into a function: